Skip to content

 Body

 Variables can be used for both request and response body definitions.
-They enable you to reference an external file or to customize sections of pre-defined payloads.
+They enable you to reference an external file or reuse pre-defined payloads.

 request: